 Before moving on make sure you installed the libjpeg-turbo binaries as per the section above.

-Make sure to match the version of the extension to the version of the GeoServer instance!
+Make sure to match the version of the extension (for example 2.22-SNAPSHOT above) to the version of the GeoServer instance!

 Checking if the extension is enabled¶